transcom/mymove-docs/docs/dev/getting-started/How-to-view-a-move-or-payment-request-in-the-office-app-as-a-TOO-or-TIO.md

+# How to view a move or payment request in the office app as a TOO or TIO

 ## Background

 When a TOO or TIO signs in to the Office app, they see a list of moves with non-PPM shipments or payment requests, respectively.
 This list is filtered by default to only show moves/payment requests that have the same GBLOC as the transportation office that the TOO/TIO is assigned to.
 GBLOC stands for `Government Bill of Lading Office Code`, and represents a geographical area.
 GBLOCs are identified by 4 characters, such as `LKNQ`.